 Rangers vs Angels: Starting Lineups, Injury Report

-After two consecutive losses, the Texas Rangers look to bounce back in their second game with the Los Angeles Angels.
+The Texas Rangers look to split their four-game series with the Los Angeles Angels as they play their final game in Anaheim this season.

 Rangers Injury Report